-Ma, G*., Li, D., & Zhuang, X*. (in press).
+Ma, G*., Li, D., & Zhuang, X*. (accepted).
 Do visual word segmentation cues improve reading preformance in Chinese reading?
 Ergonomics.

 Ma, G*., Li, Z., Xu, F., & Li, X*. (in press).
 The modulation of eye movement control by word length in reading Chinese.
 The Quarterly Journal of Experimental Psychology.
 DOI: 10.1177/1747021818799994